Sankarb475/Project_On_Spark_Cassanrda_Scala/README.md

 2) Cassandra internally changes all the keyspace/table/columnname to lower case, make sure when you are working on the dataframes, you give the proper names.

+3) when you are wrting data into Cassandra table, the data has to be in RDD not in DataFrame.
+If you convert RDD to DF and back & forth, you might get error writing into cassandra table using "saveToCassandra".
+So that is why I have added these

+     implicit val rowWriter : RowWriterFactory[Row] = SqlRowWriter.Factory

+   if you have this in your code, even if you have converted your DF to RDD, you would not be getting any error, because scala takes care of the conversion implicitely.